static-web-server/static-web-server/docs/content/features/docker.md

 ## Run a container

-To give the server a quick try just run the following commands.
+To give the server a quick try then just run the following commands.

 !!! tip "Tips"
     - [The SWS CLI arguments](/configuration/command-line-arguments/) can be provided directly to the container or omitted as shown below.